Consumer Proposal Richmond

 How a Consumer Proposal Differs From a Bankruptcy

-When it comes to legally binding debt relief procedures, you’ll generally have two options to choose from, both of which will become a matter of public record under the regulations of Canada’s Bankruptcy and Insolvency Act.
-Although both procedures can be very helpful, neither is consequence-free, so be sure to consult a financial expert before you make your choice.
+When it comes to legally binding debt relief procedures in Richmond, you’ll generally have two options to choose from, both of which will become a matter of public record under the regulations of Canada’s Bankruptcy and Insolvency Act.
+Although both procedures can be very helpful, neither is consequence-free, so be sure to consult a financial expert in Richmond before you make your choice.

 Your first choice, of course, is the consumer proposal, which is a type of debt relief service that allows you to pay back a significant portion of what you owe to your creditors, rather than the full outstanding amount.
 This proposal is traditionally filed by a Licensed Insolvency Trustee, a court-appointed professional who trained to reach out to your creditors and negotiate a deal that treats all parties involved fairly.
 In order to qualify, you must owe between $5,000 and $250,000 of unsecured consumer debt.